 Tackle Your Feelings

-Tackle your Feelings is Zurich Ireland's community investment initiative, run in partnership with the Irish Rugby Union Players Association (IRUPA).
+Tackle your Feelings is Zurich Ireland's community investment initiative, run in partnership with Rugby Players Ireland (formerly IRUPA).
 It aims to reduce the stigma around mental health and provide people with the tools and resources to be more proactive in looking after their emotional wellbeing.

 Mental health is a growing health, social and economic issue in Ireland.
 It is expected that depressive mental illnesses will be the leading cause of chronic disease in high-income countries by 2030 and 1-in-4 will experience mental health problems during their lifetime*.
 The Irish mortality rate from suicide in the 15-24 age group is the fourth highest in the EU, and the third highest among young men aged 15-19.